|

 Major Depressive Disorder

 Also sometimes referred to as major depression or clinical depression, major depressive disorder is one of the most common types of depression.
-It’s characterized by severe and ongoing depressive symptoms that are having a negative effect on the person’s relationships, ability to work and overall quality of life.
+It’s characterized by severe and ongoing depressive symptoms that have a negative effect on the person’s relationships, ability to work and overall quality of life.

 Persistent Depressive Disorder